hannahallain/Trillo-Booking-App/README.md

 # Trillo Booking App Project

 ### A travel booking page for the fictional company: Trillo.
-Built entirely out of HTML & CSS using flexbox to design the layout.
+Built entirely out of HTML & SCSS using flexbox to design the layout.

 This project is still in progress - Responsive elements coming soon.